OvThAlmin/SoftwareEngineerChallenge/designQuestion/desgin answer.md

 ### Apache Kafka

 - Client send messages to Apache Kafka.
-- Kafka send to Application
+- Kafka send message to Application.

 ### Application Server

-- Application Server consume event data from Kafka
+- Application Server consume event data from Kafka.
-- analyze and save result to Database
+- this AP server analyze and save result to Database.

 ### Database

 - For latest metrics
-  - Amazon Aurora
+  - Amazon Aurora save latest data: this DB handle large read/query volume.
 - For historical data
-  - Cassandra or MongoDB
+  - Cassandra or MongoDB have histrical records: this DB is read less frequently than latest metrics, so quick response is important.